 Nevada’s 6 electoral votes may determine Trump-Biden race

-Former Vice President Joe Biden stood 22 electoral votes from winning the presidency on Wednesday with seven states, including Nevada, yet to be called.
+Former Vice President Joe Biden stands six electoral votes from winning the presidency, after news outlets declared him the winner in Michigan and Wisconsin.

-Former Vice President Joe Biden stood 22 electoral votes from winning the presidency on Wednesday.
-Seven states haven’t been called but only six are really in play, and only three of those could put Biden over the top and on the way to the White House.
+Former Vice President Joe Biden stood six electoral votes from winning the presidency on Wednesday, after news outlets declared him the winner in Wisconsin and Michigan.

-With Wisconsin called for Biden at midday Wednesday, the Democrat stood at 248 electoral votes to President Donald Trump’s 214.
-Eyes turned to Michigan and its 16 electoral votes.
-Biden led there by 1.1 percentage points at midday, about 61,000 votes, with 280,000 votes still outstanding.
-Some media outlets called it for Biden, though not the Associated Press.
+With Wisconsin called for Biden at midday Wednesday and Michigan following a few hours later, the Democrat stood at 264 electoral votes to President Donald Trump’s 214.
+The Associated Press and several media outlets called Michigan for Biden.

-Taking Michigan would give Biden 264 electoral votes, six short of the 270 needed to win.
-With 1.4 million ballots outstanding, Pennsylvania, where Biden is trailing but still favored, won’t finish its count for days.
+With more than 1 million ballots outstanding, Pennsylvania, where Biden is trailing but still favored, won’t finish its count for days.

 When the counting stopped early Wednesday morning, Biden led Trump in Nevada by 7,600 votes out of nearly 1.2 million tabulated, or 49.3 percent to 48.7 percent.
 The state has tens of thousands of votes still to count from mail-ins and provisional ballots, the majority of which are likely to skew to Democrats and Biden.